Snergster/virl_packet/salt.README.md

 To start up again, repeat step 7.

+[NOTE] - if your VIRL server bring-up fails, destroy the instance using the command above and restart from step 7.

 [NOTE] Your uwmadmin and guest passwords are in passwords.tf.
 If you can't remember them, this is where you can find them, or by running terraform output